vishnudxb/chef-docs/includes_plugin_knife/includes_plugin_knife_container.rst

 The |subcommand knife container| plugin is used to initialize and build containers.
 Use the ``knife container docker`` arguments to initialize containers using |docker|.

+.. note:: This plugin requires that you have |docker| installed on the same machine.
+Installation instructions for your workstation OS are available at http://docs.docker.com/installation/.